The risk to Australia

 - Brown marmorated stink bugs on leaves

-- Front view of brown marmorated stink bug intercepted by the department in personal effects ex Korea (Oct 2005).
+- Top view of brown marmorated stink bug intercepted by the department in personal effects ex Korea (Oct 2005).
 Source: Ken Walker Museum Victoria

 For more images of the brown marmorated stink bug please visit the Pest and Disease Image Library.